chm0dx/creepyCrawler/README.md

     * 'Interesting' findings such as frame ancestors content and resources that return JSON content
  * Built-in FireProx to automatically create endpoints for each subdomain, rotate source IP, and cleanup at the end
     * Forked and modified ([chm0dx/fireprox](https://github.com/chm0dx/fireprox)) from the awesome [ustayready/fireprox](https://github.com/ustayready/fireprox)
+ * Headless (Playwright) option for sites that serve content via js
  * HTTP/SOCKS proxy support

  ![alt text](./creepyCrawler_demo.gif "Quick Demo")